 The image-based nature of Instagram can be limiting, so it’s important to incorporate cross-promotion into your Instagram marketing strategy.
 Regularly upload interesting, informative content to your company blog and include an image from the post on Instagram.

 Since you can’t link directly to your blog post in your caption, you’ll need to put the link in your bio and direct those looking at your post there.
 You should also occasionally direct your followers on your blog, Facebook, Twitter, and other online platforms to your Instagram page by teasing exclusive content or offers.
 This cross-promotional effort and social media marketing can help you boost your followers across your entire online presence.

 05. Identify Hashtags

 Hashtags are essential to reaching new customers on Instagram, but this needs a strategy, too.
 Identify popular hashtags that are connected to your brand and document those for frequent use.
 But in addition to these popular hashtags, you should also find more niche terms that apply to your brand, even if they aren’t quite as popular.
 Your team can add new hashtags specific to individual posts which can serve as a handy tool as you’re captioning your posts on a daily basis.
-Over time, you’ll need to revisit this list and add some tags that have become popular or more relevant in the weeks, months, and years since you originally created your strategy.
+Over time, you’ll need to revisit this list and add some tags using tag template that have become popular or more relevant in the weeks, months, and years since you originally created your strategy.

 06. Use A Tool